-Sub-recipient

-A subrecipient carries out a portion of a federal award and creates a federal assistance relationship with the pass-through entity.
-The following descriptions are indicative of a non-federal entity in the role of a subrecipient:
+Sub-recipient: A sub-recipient carries out a portion of a federal award and creates a federal assistance relationship with the pass-through entity.
+The following descriptions are indicative of a non-federal entity in the role of a sub-recipient:

-- Determines eligibility for the federally funded program - Performance is measured against the objectives of the federal program - Maintains programmatic control or independent discretion over work - Responsible for adherence to applicable federal program compliance requirements (e.g. WIOA) - Uses federal funds to carry out a program for a specified public purpose as opposed to providing goods or services for a program or pass-through entity - Directly supports goals of grant
+- Determines eligibility for the federally funded program - Performance is measured against the objectives of the federal program - Maintains programmatic control or independent discretion over work - Responsible for adherence to applicable federal program compliance requirements (e.g., WIOA) - Uses federal funds to carry out a program for a specified public purpose as opposed to providing goods or services for a program or pass-through entity - Directly supports goals of the grant

-Contractor

-A contractor is a vendor, dealer, distributor, merchant, or other seller providing goods or services that are required to conduct a federal program.
+Contractor: A contractor is a vendor, dealer, distributor, merchant, or other seller providing goods or services that are needed to conduct a federal program.
 The following descriptions are indicative of a contractor in a procurement relationship with the non-federal entity disbursing federal funds:

-- Provides goods and services to a variety of purchasers within normal business operations - Operates in a competitive environment - Provides goods or services that are ancillary to the operation of the federal program - Not subject to federal compliance requirements of the program resulting from the agreement - Does not participate in program design - Holds little or no independent discretion over program work or direction - Undelivered work will result in non-payment - · Not required to directly support goals of grant
+- Provides goods and services to a variety of purchasers within normal business operations - Operates in a competitive environment - Provides goods or services that are ancillary to the operation of the federal program - Not subject to federal compliance requirements of the program resulting from the agreement - Does not take part in program design - Holds little or no independent discretion over program work or direction - Undelivered work will result in non-payment - Not required to directly support the goals of the grant